Decimalish

 Rounds a result towards the nearest neighboring value, otherwise towards the value with an even least significant digit if exactly between the two.

-This is particularly useful to avoid aggregated bias when adding together multiple rounded values as there is an equal chance of rounding up or down.
+This is particularly useful to avoid aggregate bias when adding together multiple rounded values as there is an equal chance of rounding up or down.

 "euclidean"